-- If you have a wife, girlfriend or willing female friend who is handy with a razor, enlist her help in cutting your hair.
-Here’s how to texturize your hair with just a razor: have your accomplice twist sections of your hair (gently!) and come in with the razor to lift up.
+If you have a wife, girlfriend or willing female friend who is handy with a razor, enlist her help in cutting your hair.
+Here’s how to texturize your hair with just a razor: have the accomplice twist sections of your hair (gently!) and come in with the razor to lift up.
 She can choose large chunks of hair or smaller chunks, wherever she likes all over your hair.
 The idea of twisting and cutting is to introduce variation in your hair, and with that will come texture.
 Be careful, though, this technique works better with dense, thick, curly hair.

-- You might choose to go to professional salon to achieve the right textured hairstyle.
+You might choose to go to a professional salon to achieve the right textured hairstyle.
 One of the latest trends is to wear hair longer, with bangs, in longer layers that have lots of texture, especially at the perimeter of the hairline.
 The idea is to give it the “I just woke up but my hair looks cool” messy appearance.
 Your stylist may be the best expert in giving you advice on how to texturize your hair, especially if you’re not used to so much self-pampering.